Phirks/vantage-coin/README.md

 VantageCoin mints new coins by covering bets placed by the users.
 The users choose what the odds of a win are, and the payout is adjusted so the odds are perfectly fair, then adds a tiny bit extra.

 #### An Example
 Imagine a lottery with only 10 possibilities.
 The user picks a number between 0 and 9 and if their number comes up, they get 10x their original bet, plus a tiny little bonus.
-Because of how cryptocurrencies work, the coins that was bet would be tied up in a transaction for some time after the bet.
+Because of how cryptocurrencies work, the coins that were bet would be tied up in a transaction for some time after the bet.
 During that time, a lot of complex things need to happen

 first thing, the original user packages their wager up in a block.
 These blocks take a bunch of bets from a bunch of people and decide who wins and who loses.
 They also decide what the payout will be based on a set formula, and how much the bonus will be based on how many people are playing at once.